jim-schwoebel/allie/README.md

 ```

 Bias discovery looks at all the audio files and plots out a bias assessment before modeling.
 This can help identify areas of the dataset that may need to be augmented before modeling and can work across any type.
+* solution = class pairing (equal delete)
+* solution = data augmentation (to make one class more represented) / combining with other datasets

 Typical augmentation scheme is to take 50% of the data and augment it and leave the rest the same.
 This is what they did in Tacotron2 architecture.